yudhanjaya/Eluwa/README.md

 ***

+## Using Eluwa

+I used [oobabooga's text generation UI](https://colab.research.google.com/drive/1rkLx0oI8pbix0EznjYeaLDqPoMHdw0x8?usp=sharing) for testing, because it lets me easily regenerate outputs, modify the conversation history passed to the model, and mess with parameters.

+To load Eluwa, download [OPT 2.7b from Huggingface](https://huggingface.co/facebook/opt-2.7b) and download Eluwa.
+Follow the instructions on the text generation UI repository to figure out where the model goes and how to load a LoRA.
+Eluwa goes in the /loras folder.

 ## Training and notes

 Training Eluwa is a straightforward process.
 It is essentially Facebook's GPT-like OPT 2.7b model, loaded in 8-bit and trained using [Stanford's Alapaca dataset] (https://github.com/tloen/alpaca-lora).
 Use the [Colab notebook here](https://colab.research.google.com/drive/1rkLx0oI8pbix0EznjYeaLDqPoMHdw0x8?usp=sharing).
 I've written notes in there on what the functions do.

-I used [oobabooga's text generation UI](https://colab.research.google.com/drive/1rkLx0oI8pbix0EznjYeaLDqPoMHdw0x8?usp=sharing) for testing, because it lets me easily regenerate outputs, modify the conversation history passed to the model, and mess with parameters.

-To load Eluwa, download [OPT 2.7b from Huggingface](https://huggingface.co/facebook/opt-2.7b) and download Eluwa.
-Follow the instructions on the text generation UI repository to figure out where the model goes and how to load a LoRA.
-Eluwa goes in the /loras folder.
+When loaded thusly, OPT 2.7b gives us 5242880 trainable params out of a total 2656839680 (trainable%: 0.19733520390662038).

 In training Eluwa, I made some interesting notes.
 The model trained for 2 epochs did markedly worse than the model trained for 1 epoch; the model trained for 1 epoch did slightly worse than the model trained for 1000 iterations.
 Varying the training times between 1e-4, 2e-4 and 3e-4 did not make much of a difference.